-Symbol Name Meaning 4 Danger of electric shock warning Do not touch the electric connections, there is danger of electrical shock.
-Hot surface warning Do not touch the surface of the appliance, while it is running, it will get hot. []i Read the manual instruction Read the product manual before installation and use.
+Symbol Name Meaning Â Danger of electric shock warning Do not touch the electric connections, there is danger of electrical shock.
+Hot surface warning Do not touch the surface of the appliance, while it is running, it will get hot. i Read the manual instruction Read the product manual before installation and use.
 IP43 Ingress protection value IP43 - The electronic components are protected from tools and small wires greater than 1 millimetre and protected from water spray less than 60 degrees from vertical.
-Double insulation symbol The appliance is double insulated and does not require a safety connection to electrical earth (ground).
+Ground symbol Indicates the position of the chassis ground connection